kalicajala/kali-first-task/README.md

+# pig-latin-translator
+## Description
-This repository holds the files that make up my Main window application.

-This is a Pig Latin translator that takes the user input (English), and translates it's equivalent in Pig Latin.
+This repository holds the files that make up my Pig Latin Translator, which takes the user input (English), and translates it's equivalent in Pig Latin.

 It accounts for the following: